Columbia Home

 • The main Columbia mail system now is Gmail based, and with your UNI and password you should be able to use the Gmail SMTP server smtp.gmail.com.
 For more about this, see here.

-• The math department server math.columbia.edu will now act as an SMTP server.
+• The math department server math.columbia.edu will act as an SMTP server.
 This is “authenticated SMTP”, you need to provide your math department username (not including “math.columbia.edu) and password.
 The encryption setting that should work is “STARTTLS” and if you need to specify a port, try port 587.
-The

 Back to Top